F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

 ## Introduction

 This solution uses a parent template to launch several linked child templates (modules) to create a full example stack for the BIG-IP Autoscale solution.
-The linked templates are located in the examples/modules directories in this repository. **F5 recommends you clone this repository and modify these templates to fit your use case.**
+The linked templates are located in the [examples/modules](https://github.com/F5Networks/f5-aws-cloudformation-v2/tree/main/examples/modules) directory in this repository. **F5 recommends you clone this repository and modify these templates to fit your use case.**

 The modules below create the following resources: